 Hopefully, you’ve had the wisdom to know you can’t go it alone, and you have an experienced lawyer to give you the confidence the judge is writing a sentence of probation or a fine, keeping you out of prison.
 If you’re charged with a serious crime, you owe it to yourself and everyone you love to have an advocate you trust standing next to you on this monumental day in your life.

 This is not a time to go bargain-basement shopping, either.
 This is your freedom and your life.
 You deserve a defense lawyer with experience who prepares to win, so you can plead guilty knowing it’s the right thing to do and the best possible outcome for your case.

 You can depend on us to employ the devotion and creativity to advise you what to do to improve your chances at avoiding prison, if we all decide together the risk of going to trial is too great.
 Let us stand up for you.
-Start a live chat, or call us at 864.582.0416 or toll-free at 888.230.1841 so we can start building a defense to get you the best outcome possible.
+Start a live chat, or call us toll-free at 888.230.1841 so we can start building a defense to get you the best outcome possible.